 The same applies to the Samsung memory cards I purchased with this reader, they perform exactly as advertised, and very well priced.

-note: This is not a sponsored post, I merely share my thoughts here in case someone else is in the market for a (micro)SD card reader.
+Note: This is not a sponsored post, I merely shared my thoughts here in case someone else is in the market for a (micro)SD card reader.
 I purchased the reader with my own money, and none of my links are affiliate links.
 Thank you for reading!